FreeStable/free-stable-v0-2/README.md

 Allow liqiudators to liquidate only part of a minter's collateral (meaning only part of the debt is returned).

+### Compensating liquidators in case collateralization ratio is below 100%

+In case a liquidation is only possible after the collateralization ratio has already fallen below 100%, the liquidator could be compensated with governance tokens (up to the 100% ratio value).

 ## TODO

 - liquidation function